 - Rabbit skin glue – for sizing for wood panels and canvases for oil paintings, as well as a glue when making some books.
 It is also referred to as hide glue.
 It is produced by boiling of rabbit collagen, a protein from the connective tissues of the animal’s body.

 - Beeswax – comes from honey bees, from the Apis genus.
 Hive worker bees use this wax to create cells that act as storage for honey and protection for larval and pupal.
-Beeswax has been used for ages as a waterproof and lubricant agent and in cosmetics.
+Beeswax has been used for ages as a waterproof and lubricant agent, in cosmetics and candle making.
 In art and craft, it is used to enhance the smoothness in crayons and pencils

 - Casein – common in pencils.
 It is an adhesive binder that uses proteins in a cow’s milk.
 Fun fact; Ancient Egyptians used Casein to fix pigments in their wall paintings.